 Amazon SQS has two queue plans based on monthly requests.
 The first one million requests per month are free of cost for Standard and FIFO queues.
 The price may vary depending on the region and the number of requests per month.
 Over 200 Billion Requests/Month can cost $0.32 and $0.42 for Standard and FIFO queues, respectively.

 In this article, you learned about Kafka, its features, and some top Kafka Alternatives.
 Even though Kafka is widely used, the technology segment has advanced to the point where other options can overshadow Kafka’s cons.
 There are various options available for choosing a stream processing solution.
 Organizations are increasingly embracing event-driven architectures powered by event streaming and stream processing technologies as the demand for real-time data grows.
-If you want to transfer data from Kafka or any of the Kafka Alternatives to your desired destination, the Hevo is the best choice for you.
+If you want to transfer data from Kafka or any of the Apache Kafka Alternatives to your desired destination, the Hevo is the best choice for you.

 VISIT OUR WEBSITE TO EXPLORE HEVO